s7u4rt99/chat-ella/README.md

 ### ***<u>Testing</u>***
 We conducted many testing methods on Chatella, such as Unit Testing, Integration Testing, System Testing and User Testing.
-Throughout the development phase, we also conducted Quality Assurance Test by using Github to review each other's code whenever there were changes to the code.
+Throughout the development phase, we also conducted Quality Assurance Testing by using Github to review each other's code whenever there were changes to the code.
 We reviewed the code by explaining to each other what we changed/added during our weekly meetings on zoom.
-We felt this would be better than just looking at the commits each time there was a change to the code as we may miss out some information or misinterpret the logic.
+We felt this would be better than just looking at the commits each time there was a change to the code by ourselves, as we may miss out some information or misinterpret the logic.

 During the early development phase, we conducted some Exploratory Testing and Unit Testing.
 We tested each individual part of our app to check if they are functioning as expected.
 We went about these tests by simply checking whether the actual output of the tests matched the desired output which we wanted to achieve.
 We tested these individual units extensively